Aleeshakara/aleeshakara.github.io/README.md

 I chose to keep it simple by using black, white and grey.
 I feel it offers a clean look and allowed me to use other elements to catch the users' attention.

-###Fonts
+### Fonts

-I chose to use ….. for my logo as I wanted my name to have a stylish cursive font.
+I chose to use "Sacramento" for my logo as I wanted my name to have a stylish cursive font.
 I chose …. throughout the website as it appears fun and friendly.
 I used sizing, word spacing and letter spacing to change the format throughout.

-#### Features Left to Implement
+### Features Left to Implement

-*A live website, preferably with my own domain
+* A live website, preferably with my own domain
-*Update Projects Page with live projects
+* Update Projects Page with live projects
-*Interactive (using Javascript)
+* Interactive (using Javascript)
-*Possibly a blog, videos or newsletter
+* Possibly a blog, videos or newsletter